 - Public land (State and Federal) - 281,000 acres

-The population in 2000 was 4,385, with 1,867 living in the City of Townsend.
+The population in 2010 was 5,612, with 1,878 living in the City of Townsend & 989,415 in the state.
 In the 1990's Broadwater County experienced the third highest population growth in Montana, behind Ravalli and Gallatin counties.